 Residence credits are SCC or SFCC credits earned at the college granting the degree or certificate.
 Residence credit is not associated with where the student lives or resides.
 Prior Learning credit awards do not count toward the residence credit requirement.

-The CCS residence credit requirement for the Direct Transfer Agreement (DTA) degree or the Associate in Science-Transfer (AS-T) degree is: At least 30 credits must be earned from Spokane Community College or Spokane Falls Community College with at least 15 credits earned in the required distribution areas at the college awarding the degree.
+The CCS residence credit requirement for the Direct Transfer Agreement (DTA) degree or the Associate in Science-Transfer (AS-T) degree is: At least 30 credits must be earned from Spokane Community College or Spokane Falls Community College with at least 15 credits earned at the college awarding the degree.

 The CCS residence credit requirement for all other degrees or certificates is: At least one-third (33%) of the credits must be earned from the college awarding the degree or certificate.
 Courses must have been earned within the last four years and must be specific to the program of study as determined by the department.
 If the student demonstrates satisfactory competence in the program of study, the department may petition the appropriate academic administrator to waive program specific requirements.